What are the Best ways to learn a foreign language

 Here are some ways you can improve your reading skills a lot:

 - Read literature.
 It doesn’t have to mean picking up a book and reading from cover to cover.
 No, you can just dip in and out!
 You can read novels, short stories or poetry as well.
 Some people would say poetry is for old romantics, but not necessarily!
-There are some contemporary poets who write about the world as we experience it and they use language to portray the society we live in.
+There are some contemporary poets who write about the world as we experience it and they use language to describe the society we live in.

 - Read any information you come across in the target language (user manuals, health or medication advice, weather forecast, etc.)